Okaloa/AgileThinking/content/pages/home.md

 making the right brain a better master, this “whole” that “goes beyond the parts” is also notoriously hard to put into words.
 The right brain is bad at verbalizing its thoughts.
 A mindset put into words seizes to be a mindset.

 There is a need for a “whole-brain” way that covers the gap between left- and right-brain thinking.
+A way that both recognizes the importance of methods and at the same time challenges it.
+A way that recognizes that mindset is what makes the difference and at the same admits that mindset cannot be grasped.
+A way that embraces paradox more than it polarizes.
+A way where the only universal truth is that there are no universal truths.

 ![Give me a firm place to stand on...](/content/images/lever-principle.png)